 Roaming charges across three countries can destroy your travel budget faster than overpriced stadium beer.
 The 2026 World Cup spans the USA, Canada, and Mexico — three separate networks, three sets of roaming fees, and potentially weeks of heavy data use (maps, tickets, live scores, WhatsApp).
-An eSIM is the smartest solution, and we've tested the best options for this exact trip.
+An eSIM is the smartest solution, and we've tested all three top providers for this exact trip.

 Why You Need an eSIM for World Cup 2026